-The Entity is exposed to interest rate risk because of fluctuations in market rates when compared to the fixed rates under which its debt accrues interest.
-The risk is not currently considered significant but may be managed in the future by entering derivative financial instruments to hedge such risk.
+The Entity is exposed to interest rate risk as a result of fluctuations in market rates when compared to the fixed rates under which its debt accrues interest.
+The risk is not currently considered significant but may be managed in the future by entering into derivative financial instruments to hedge such risk.